-Time is a precious commodity, especially for the SME business owner.
+Time is a precious commodity, especially for SME agency owners.
 Using time wisely is perhaps one of the biggest challenges.
-After all when your business is your passion, it’s almost impossible to decide what you want to do first – surely everything is important?
+After all, when your business is your passion, it’s almost impossible to decide what you want to do first – surely everything is important?

-Well good news, I can definitely help and hopefully we will soon be working together so he can reclaim some of his time back as well as his sanity!
+Well, the good news is I can definitely help him and hopefully, we will soon be working together so he can reclaim some of his time back as well as his sanity!

 Firstly, we need to do 2 things: